ACRONYM-Group/Legislation/Constitution/Running_Constitution.md

 The member of the Council of Nomes that has control of the account that owns the A.C.R.O.N.Y.M.
 GitHub Account must authorize any Nymph that requests access to the repository to view the private legislation repository, and create pull requests such that they can propose bills and amendments.

 ###  Article 1 Section 4; The Office of President
-The President of A.C.R.O.N.Y.M. is a singular Nymph who is responsible for picking a single A.C.R.O.N.Y.M. for the organization out of many.
+The President of A.C.R.O.N.Y.M. is a custodian of creation and progress.
+They organize and support new projects and events for the sake of bonding and growth.

 #### Article 1 Section 4 Subsection 1; Powers
 ##### Article 1 Section 4 Subsection 1 Clause 1; Vetoes